 Continue reading for pertinent information on some of the most common types of progesterone replacement therapy, and get your symptom-free life back today.

-Progesterone-only HRT is most commonly prescribed as pills, which are renowned for helping menopausal women through all of their symptoms, including hot flashes, insomnia, irregular periods, hair loss, tender breasts, and more.
+Progesterone-only HRT is most commonly prescribed as pills, which are renowned for helping menopausal women through all of their symptoms, including hot flashes, insomnia, irregular periods, hair loss, breast tenderness, and more.
 It is worth keeping in mind that although effective, long-term use of oral HRT can lead to drug-induced liver damage if the dose is not modified or discontinued.

 Progesterone pills are usually taken once a day, and they can be mixed with estrogen depending on a woman's medical history, length of treatment, and other extenuating factors.

 In general, vaginal HRT is encouraged for those who are suffering from the vaginal discomforts of menopause.
 These symptoms include, but are not limited to, dyspareunia, or painful intercourse; vaginal dryness and atrophy; and more.